mpenkov/style-guide/README.md

 Example stolen from [this presentation](https://youtu.be/OSGv2VnC0go?t=32m00s).

-## Avoid Functions Masquerading as Functions
+## Avoid Functions Masquerading as Class

 If your class only has two functions and one of them is a constructor, you may be dealing with a function masquerading as a class.